 Then do the math on your potential savings.
-Alliant actually provides an online auto loan calculator that makes it easy for people to see how much they could save through Alliant’s auto loan refinancing options.
+Alliant Credit Union actually provides an online auto loan calculator that makes it easy for people to see how much they could save through Alliant’s auto loan refinancing options.

-Once you decide that auto loan refinancing makes sense for you, shop around for the best rate.
+Once you decide that refinancing your car loan makes sense for you, shop around for the best rate.
 Again, it’s always good to start your search with your primary financial institution to see what auto loan refinancing rates they’re offering.
 When you’re ready, apply for a refinance loan with a lender you trust to get a firm rate quote.

 In addition to finding a good rate, pay attention to things like prepayment penalties, your monthly payment and loan terms.
 For example, Alliant has no prepayment penalties for paying your loan off early and same-day approval to help make refinancing auto loans easy.
 Alliant’s best rates are also fixed for 60 months, while many other lenders’ best rates are only good for 36 months and increase for longer terms.
 Consumers should be wary of rates that might seem low, but that only apply to shorter loan terms.